 8371 International Drive

 Phone: (407) 270-7082

 Toothsome Chocolate Emporium

-Take the kids over to Universal CityWalk to enjoy the steampunk world of Toothsome Chocolate Emporium.
-Yes, they do offer traditional restaurant fare such as burgers, pizzas, pastas and salad, but why you are really going is for the desserts, especially the over-the-top milkshakes featuring candy bars, chocolate covered bananas, rice krispie treats, cupcakes and more.
+Take the kids over to Universal CityWalk, near Islands of Adventure at Universal Orlando, to enjoy the steampunk world of Toothsome Chocolate Emporium.
+Yes, they do offer traditional restaurant fares such as burgers, pizza, pasta, and salad, but why you are really going is to satisfy your sweet tooth – the desserts, especially the over-the-top milkshakes featuring candy bars, chocolate-covered bananas, rice krispie treats, cupcakes, and more.

 Kids will also enjoy meeting Penelope Toothsome, the proprietor of Toothsome Chocolate Emporium.
 Penelope traveled all over the world and learned how to make special chocolate recipes.
 She decided to open an emporium and share her recipes with the world.
 Penelope has a robot named Jacques who also makes appearances at the emporium.

 Visit Universal Studios for some great family fun before dinner at Toothsome Chocolate Emporium.